 In one study, researchers gave a particular brand of elderberry extract to people sick with influenza B. The participants took the extract daily for 3 days.
 Symptoms resolved in 46.7% of participants who took the extract but in only 16.7% of participants who took a placebo.

 In one study, drinking echinacea hot drinks was as effective as the antiviral medication oseltamivir and reduced the risk of adverse side effects or complications.

 Ginseng root may reduce upper respiratory infections, including the flu.
 That includes American ginseng and Asian ginseng, specifically the extract CVT-E002.

 Some studies show that taking CVT-E002 may reduce the severity of flu symptoms and their duration.

 High doses of oral zinc oxide supplements contain high levels of antioxidants that may reduce the length and severity of influenza infections.

-Zinc is naturally present in the following foods:
+Zinc is naturally present in the

 The National Center for Complementary and Integrative Health (NCCIH) indicate that people should avoid applying topical zinc products in the nose because this may result in permanent loss of sense of smell.

 The antioxidants in vitamins C and D may help reduce the severity and lengths of viral respiratory infections.

 A person can find vitamin C in many different foods, including citrus fruits and foods and drinks fortified with vitamin C.